-- The digital maps for census tracts and roadways are from the 2010 Census Tiger files. - The highway project layer comes from the CORE MPO's 2045 Metropolitan Transportation Plan which is currently under development. - The transit layers were developed through the cooperation between CORE MPO and the Chatham Area Transit Authority (CAT). - The bikeway layers, sidewalk layers and roadway amenity layers were developed by CORE MPO.
+- The digital maps for census tracts and roadways are from the 2010 Census Tiger files. - The highway project layer comes from the CORE MPO's 2045 Metropolitan Transportation Plan which was adopted on August 7, 2019. - The transit layers were developed through the cooperation between CORE MPO and the Chatham Area Transit Authority (CAT). - The bikeway layers, sidewalk layers and roadway amenity layers were developed by CORE MPO.